MasteryEducation/SecuritiesExamsMastery.ca/content/csc/21/2/index.md

 - [ ] It measures the annualized return net of fees.
 - [ ] It isolates only downside volatility.

-> **Explanation:** MDD provides insight into potential worst-case losses, an essential consideration when leverage and short positions can magnify drawdowns.
+> **Explanation:**( MDD provides insight into potential worst-case losses, an essential consideration when leverage and short positions can magnify drawdowns.)

----

 ### Which bias results from newly added funds reporting only after strong performance?